Jeux Sans Frontières 1975

 Steenwijk (NL) - Eska Bolk, Claudine van Heuten, Joop Jansen, Anita de Jong.

-Fil Rouge: Rescuing the Damsel;
+Fil Rouge: Rescue;

 Jokers: Pirates with Parrots.